bymoer/LearningReact001/README.md

 # LearningReact001

-I haven't done any design work at all.
+I haven't done any design / UI work at all.